bfrankMS/AzStackHCI/Setup/best practices/readme.md

 ### Storage
 - Consider Reduced networking performance after you enable SMB Encryption or SMB Signing https://learn.microsoft.com/en-us/troubleshoot/windows-server/networking/reduced-performance-after-smb-encryption-signing?source=recommendations

+- Run a [VMFleet 2.0](https://techcommunity.microsoft.com/t5/azure-stack-blog/vmfleet-2-0-quick-start-guide/ba-p/2824778) test to do a performance baseline of your storage before putting workload on.

 ## Cluster:
 - VMs should not talk on the management network.